Almond Flour Muffins

 Why I love this recipe

-• In terms of texture, they are light and fluffy and moist in the middle.
+• Perfect texture and flavor.
+They are light and fluffy and moist in the middle.
 In terms of taste, they are buttery and sweet with no evident almond flavor.

-• I love how customizable they are, and how you can jazz them up or flavor them in a plethora of ways.
+• Easy to customize.
+You can jazz them up or flavor them in a plethora of ways.

 almond flour muffins recipe.